Junh513/wuwacalc/README.md

 3. Select a character and/or weapon to view their materials.
 4. Adjust the level and skill sliders to match your leveling goals.

-Alternatively, visit the hosted version at: `placeholder`
+Alternatively, visit the hosted version at: [wuwacalc](https://junh513.github.io/wuwacalc/)

 ## Tech Stack